 The lull in anatomy ended several months ago.
 This only means my days have once again been filled with reading – reading books, re-reading books, and weeks of days spent delving into the far reaches of the internet in search of the latest revelations on the runner’s brain.

 It would be a fair assumption to think this post will ooze facts about all the positive benefits running gives back to your brain.
-The benefits are countless and noteworthy, but my curiosity lies more in what the brain contributes to our running, or our capacity to keep running.
+Those benefits are indeed countless and noteworthy, but my curiosity lies more in what the brain contributes to our running, or our capacity to keep running.
 In other words, has anyone confirmed whether the brain controls or limits endurance?

 The central governor theory has ultimately come under attack with compelling arguments.
 One scientist observed that with the exception of combat activity, sport is perhaps the brain’s biggest challenge, requiring more cognitive skills than is often appreciated.